-- Assisting department staff with research, single-issue campaigns and projects.
+- Assisting department staff with research, single issue campaigns, initiatives and projects.

-- Assisting in the development of training and educational materials assigned by the department staff.
+- Assisting in the development of training & educational materials assigned by the department staff.

 - Attending meetings to discuss policies that affect our members and all working families.

-Please email your resume, cover letter and a writing sample to César Moreno Pérez, Senior Associate, Human Rights and Community Relations Department at email@example.com.
+Please email your resume, cover letter, two (2) letters of recommendation* & writing sample to LaToia Jones, Assistant Director, Human Rights and Community Relations Department at email@example.com.

 About the Human Rights and Community Relations Department: